fishinwind/workshop/content/misc/tips.rst

 Learn to use a terminal text editor
 ===================================
-``gedit`` is great for newbies.
-But if you want to bring your script-fu to the next level, you need to learn to use a text editor.

 There are two types of nerds in this world:

 - ``vim`` users